dragonofdeath/impossible-states/src/u591-part2.md

 #PART2: "HOW ALL OF THIS IS USEFULL?"
 OR "MAKING IMPOSSIBLE STATES IMPOSSIBLE"

-The idea is not new, but not popular enought in typescript community.
+The idea is not new, but not popular enough in typescript community.

 Nice videos with more thorough examples in different languages but totally doable in typescript!!!!!